qri-io/rfcs/text/0014-export.md

 | viz script | "viz.html" |
 | reference | "ref.txt" |

 The "dataset.json" file contains the header components that describe the dataset: the meta, structure, and commit.
-The "ref.txt" file contains the path of the dataset on the distributed web, as this value clearly can't be stored in the dataset itself, but it necessary for re-importing.
+The "ref.txt" file contains the full reference string, including human name and path on the distributed web.
+Clearly, this value can't be stored in the dataset itself, but it necessary for re-importing.

 ### Zip format